williamcanin/typing-jekyll-template/README.md

 You already have a template page for ‘Blog’, ‘Projects’, ‘Search’, ‘Contact’, ‘Tags’ and ‘Resume’, but you can leave as you want, modifying strings.

-The page ‘resume’, you can print using the browser’s Ctrl + P shortcut.
+The 'resume' page, you can print using the browser's Ctrl + P shortcut or the push button.
 Printing will eliminate useless parts, such as the sidebar.
-You’ll also have templates for posts, and you’ll have to follow model the header the post’s.
+You'll also have a template for post (welcome-tot-jekyll), and you'll have to follow that template header.

-The contact page uses the Formspree feature, you will need to have an account in the service and add your **e-mail** to the `_data/dbase.yml` file.
+The contact page uses the [Formspree](https://formespree.io){: target="_blank"} feature, you will need to have an account in the service and add your **e-mail** to the `_data/data.yml` file.
 In addition, the entire contents of the `_data/dbase.yml` file should be changed as needed.

 ## Feature

-- [x] **Google Analytics (Event and Pageview)**
+- [x] **Google Analytics**
 - [x] **Google Fonts**
 - [x] **Jekyll Search on Blog Page**
 - [x] **Print page resume**
-- [x] **Avatar on sidebar and on Hello page**
+- [x] **Avatar on sidebar**
 - [x] **404 Error Page**
 - [x] **Disqus [Accountant and Comments]**
 - [x] **Social buttons**